mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

           ment)
 * private methods
     * (defn- update-calories
-* Tools for Managing Change
-    * Atom, Ref, Var, Agent
-    * identity
-      and state as separate things
-      * A state is a value or set of values belonging to an identity.
-        Identity is a series of states, separated by time.
-      * Consider your favorite coffee shop.
-Depending on the time of day, it might be open or closed.
-As new roasts come through the door, the available brews change.
-Different shifts have different baristas manning the espresso machine and a different set of customers at the bar.
-The coffee shop might even change its location or name at some point.
-Even with all this change, the identity of the coffee shop remains the same.
-The shop’s identity wraps around and enfolds the different coffees, clientele, staff, and whether the door is locked when you need your morning joe.
-        State, on the other hand, represents an identity’s value for a instant in time.
-        To continue our coffee shop analogy, at 7 a.m. on Tuesday the shop is open, Lindsay is managing the register, Jimmy is dialing in the grinder, the cus- tomers are checking their laptops before heading to the office, and the light roast is something Ethiopian.
-      * The flaw is that these languages conflate the idea of what Rich Hickey calls identity with that of state.
-Consider a person’s favorite set of movies.
-As a child, this person’s set might contain films made by Disney and Pixar.
-As a grownup, the person’s set might contain other movies, such as ones directed by Tim Burton or Robert Zemeckis.
-        The entity represented by favorite-movies changes over time.
-Or does it?
-        In reality, there are two different sets of movies.
-At one point (earlier), favorite- movies referred to the set containing children’s movies; at another point (later), it referred to a different set that contained other movies.
-What changes over time, there- fore, isn’t the set itself but which set the entity favorite-movies refers to.
-Further, at any given point, a set of movies itself doesn’t change.
-The timeline demands different sets containing different movies over time, even if some movies appear in more than one set.
-        To summarize, it’s important to realize that we’re talking about two distinct con- cepts.
-The first is that of an identity—someone’s favorite movies.
-It’s the subject of all the action in the associated program.
-The second is the sequence of values that this identity assumes over the course of the program.
-These two ideas give us an interesting definition of state—the value of an identity at a particular point time.
-    * (update-fn container data-fn & args)
-    * Clojure’s reference types implement IRef .
-    * IRef create-fn update-fn(s) set-fn
-      reset! swap! atom Atom
-      ref-set alter, commute ref Ref
-      var-set alter-var-root def Var
-      restart-agent send, send-off agent Agent
-    * ;; to create:
-      (create-fn container)
-      ;; to update:
-      (update-fn container data-fn & args)
-      ;; to assign a value:
-      (set-fn container new-val)
 * Clojure programs, we’re going to say that parentheses serve two purposes:
   ■ Calling functions
   ■ Constructing lists